 At different disease stages

 Following surgery, a compression dressing is typically placed to manage post-operative swelling in collaboration with elevation.
-Rest, ankle immobilization and partial weight bearing with crutches and post-operative shoe are encouraged for about 7-10 days.
+Rest, ankle immobilization and partial weight bearing with crutches and post-operative shoes are encouraged for about 7-10 days.
 During this period, light range of motion exercises may be performed.
 This is followed by a graduated return to activity as tolerated.

 Coordination of care

 Diagnosis and treatment of FAEN requires a thorough knowledge of the foot and ankle’s neuroanatomy & an interdisciplinary approach that should be led by a physiatrist and include physical therapy, orthoses, and orthopedic and podiatric surgery as needed.

 After surgery, patients may appreciate signs of nerve recovery within 6 weeks.
 Maximum functional return may occur in 6 – 12 months.3